What is Staphylococcus (staph) ?

 A controlled environment is an important element in the preparation of top athletes. biosports.team allows us to be at the forefront as a Canadian federation by helping to ensure our top athletes are better protectedNicolas Gill, CEO - Judo Canada Chief Executive

-We started a pilot project with four of our teams in October 2016 with biosports.team and the project went smoothly and exactly as we wanted to protect our teams.
-On our players has been postponed and the result is favourableGilles Courteau, QMJHL Commissioner
+We started a project with four of our teams in October 2016 with biosports.team and it went smoothly and exactly as what we wanted to be; to protect our teams and, the result is favourableGilles Courteau, QMJHL Commissioner

 Dry fogging technology offers potential advantages over current manual decontamination practicesDefence Research and Development Canada